calwebb_coron3: Stage 3 Coronagraphic Processing

 The high-level processing provided by these steps is:

-3. Align every PSF image to every science target image
+Align every PSF image to the first science integration image

 Arguments